sriramlab/FAME/pipeline/README.md

 The script:
 1. Reads SNPs in an LD region defined by the annotation file.
 2. Removes the genetic signal of those SNPs from the phenotype using linear regression.
-3. Fits a linear model for the target SNP to predict the residual phenotype.
 4. Outputs the updated residualized phenotype in PLINK format.